sethsh7/hla-prs-toolkit/README.md

 The major advantage of this is the ability to assign HLA haplogenotypes (e.g DR3/DQ2.5) using SNPs alone which is quicker and more cost effective than typical methods such array imputation and HLA typing.
 Demo data and guide files are provided for our own published PRS but these could be easily generated in order to apply code to your own HLA calling and or scoring schema.

-please see references to corresponding publications below.
 For any questions about code on this page please contact Seth Sharp by email (Ssharp@stanford.edu).

 ## Updates
 7/8/2022 - Updated the SNP lists for TOPMED (r2) imputations as per NIH TOPMED server\